 -

-EFTPOS (PIN debit) transactions — These never incur interchange fees, but were occasionally mis-surcharged.
-Going forward no surcharge can be applied.
+- EFTPOS (PIN debit) transactions — These never incur merchant service fees, but were occasionally mis-surcharged.
+Going forward the Bill will explicitly state that no surcharge can be applied

 What payments are not affected?